JoshR317/JoshR317/README.md

 - 👋 Hi, I’m @JoshR317
 - 👀 I’m interested in cybersecurity and investigations
-- 🌱 I’m currently learning gougle data analytics
+- 🌱 I’m currently learning google data analytics
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me josh.reynolds3@gmail.com